 Will there be training for public library staff?

 NSW.net will provide user guides, manuals and training to public library staff throughout the statewide rollout.

-If you use Aurora AIT or SIRSI Dynix and would like to configure deep integration with indyreads™ please contact NSW.net.
+- If you use Aurora AIT, SIRSI Dynix, or Civica and would like to configure deep integration with indyreads, please contact your LMS account manager.

 How can a library make suggestions for purchase for the statewide licensed collection?

 A suggestion for purchase for an individual title or a collection of works from a publisher can be made via the patron account, 'suggestion for purchase' section or by contacting NSW.net directly.

 The key requirements are that the work(s) is by an Australian author or Australian publisher.
 The emphasis is on titles published by independent Australian publishers.